web-dev137/user-accounts/README.md

-This example module-monolith architecture.
+This example module-monolith architecture.<br>
 The API of the user account storage service.
-The services includes the following functional:
+The services includes the following functional:<br>

-1)Allow to user storage accounts.
+1)Allow to user storage accounts.<br>
-2)Create categories for accounts.
+2)Create categories for accounts.<br>
-3)Other functional for manipulate with their data.
+3)Other functional for manipulate with their data.<br>
-4)Generate password for account.
+4)Generate password for account.<br>
-All end-points except number 4 are close, for this task i use JWT authorization.
+All end-points except number 4 are close, for this task i use JWT authorization.<br>

 ### Structure:
 ```scala